BestTimesToVisit.com Logo

 Cost:$5 - $20 USD depending on distance

-Tip:Book tickets at the bus terminal an hour or two before departure, especially for popular routes.
-Avoid sitting directly behind the driver if you're prone to motion sickness, as they tend to drive fast.
-Keep valuables in your lap or a small bag; don't leave them in the overhead compartments.
-Be prepared for frequent stops and loud music.
+Tip:Book tickets directly at the bus terminal an hour or two before departure, especially for popular routes.
+Avoid the very front seats if you're prone to motion sickness, as drivers are often aggressive.
+Keep valuables in your lap or a small bag; don't check them under the bus.
+Be aware that departure times are often approximate; 'on time' can mean an hour after the scheduled departure.

 Shared Taxis (Colectivos)